VIDEO: A look inside Easter Seals Camp Shawnigan - Victoria News

 Black Press Media reporter, Kendra Crighton, takes part in this year’s event and will provide coverage on the Easter Seal’s camp and the Drop Zone leading up to Sept.
 9.

-For more information on Easter Seals summer camps or the Drop Zone visit www.eastersealsbcy.ca.
+For more information on Easter Seals summer camps or the Drop Zone visit eastersealsbcy.ca.